-• Gestational diabetes (GD) is high blood sugar that shows up during pregnancy and usually goes away after birth.
+- Gestational diabetes (GD) is high blood sugar that shows up in pregnancy and almost always goes away after the baby comes.

-• Most people manage it with food, movement, and blood sugar checks.
-Some need medication, and that is okay too.
+- Most women manage it with food, movement, and a few blood sugar checks a day.
+Some need medication, and that is completely fine.

 What gestational diabetes actually is